MarcoLamolha/MarcoLamolha/README.md

 ## 🍀 print('Hello World!')
-> Dedicate my career to Data Analysis & Customer Centricity.
+> Evolving everyday focused on achieving a Junior Data Analyst job position

 --

-Evolving everyday focused on achieving a Junior Data Analyst job position  #OpenToWork
+#OpenToWork

+Recruiters, feel free to navegate through my repositories in witch I demonstrate what i can do with the tools I've learned

 --